anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-05-12-implicits.md

 Consider a web application in Scala.
 Its job is to maintain a database of users and expose them as a JSON API.
 A user has an `Int` ID and a `String` name.
 Let us see how implicits can come handy in this scenario.

 ## Architecture
 A natural way to model users is to define a `User` case class.
 Next, we need a way to perform read/write operations on a database of users.
-Finally, withing our web framework we want to register an HTTP request handler to expose the JSON API to the users.
+Finally, within our web framework we want to register an HTTP request handler to expose the JSON API to the users.

 ```{.scala include="code/implicits/src/main/scala/implicitconversions/Main.scala" snippet="Setting"}
 ```